Diving at Trou aux Biches after a year’s break reminds us why we fell in love with scuba in the first place

 What: Diving at Trou aux Biches, Mauritius.

 Where: We had a three-night stay at Trou aux Biches Beachcomber on the northwestern coast of Mauritius.
-The hotel is slightly larger than what we normally opt for, but we were lured there by the beach, good diving, and what we heard was one of the best Indian restaurants on the island (68% of the local population are of Indian descent so we were expecting some amazing cuisine).
+The hotel is slightly larger than what we normally opt for, but we were lured there by the beach, good diving, and what we heard was one of the best Indian restaurants on the island (over two-thirds of the local population are of Indian descent so we were expecting some amazing cuisine).

 I’m glad to report that the food was indeed impeccable.
 Mahiya offered some of the best curry we’ve eaten and, despite the fact that there were six restaurants on site, we ate there two nights in a row (booking ahead is essential).

 The hotel itself has pretty much everything you could need: tennis courts, a spa, sports centre and of course plenty of beach loungers!

 When: The best time to visit Mauritius is Oct-Apr where temperatures are hot, albeit humid and rainy.
 This is a good time for diving but do note that cyclones are possible in Jan-Feb.
 The island’s winter runs from May-Sep.
 Temperatures are still warm, but it’s not the best time for diving.

 How: We organised our dive through the dive centre at Trou aux Biches Beachcomber.